Traditional Media vs Social Media

 Cost

-While traditional media and social media may seem like adversaries, they really aren’t.
-It’s better to think of the two types of advertising as complementary to each other.
+While traditional and social media may seem like adversaries, they really aren’t.
+The two types of advertising are better viewed as complementary.
 Smart choices about media will help get the right message to the right customer.
-If you’d like to talk to us about your marketing needs, please reach out to us.
+If you’d like to talk to us about your marketing needs, please reach out.